NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Sairazul Blue.md

 [[Equipment Effects/Effect_ Sairazul Blue|Effect: Sairazul Blue]]

-If you drop to 0 Hit Points due to poison or void damage, the _Sairazul blue_ within your body reacts, healing you for 8d8 Hit Points.
+If you drop to 0 Hit Points due to poison or void damage, the _Sairazul blue_ within your body reacts, healing you for 8d8 healing Hit Points.
 The resistances the potion grants then end.

 *Source: Pathfinder Rage of Elements*
 *OGL*